miasrisusanti/017FSWChallenge/Challenge03/README.md

-Tugas 3: Membuat HTTP Server dengan menggunakan Express.js yang sesuai dengan kaidah RESTful API.
+Tugas 3: Create a HTTP server using Express.js & suitable to RESTful API's rules.

 Created with JavaScript, Node.js/Express.js, and tested with Postman.

 API Documentation: `https://www.postman.com/miesedapkrispi/workspace/api-mia/collection/29759373-66cdd7cd-87d4-4d61-a55f-f5ac700beb72?action=share&creator=29759373`

 How to run this project: